agyCoding/agyCoding/README.md

 ### Hi there 👋

+I am a Product Owner working within the higher education sector in Norway.
+I have bachelor and master degree in management and I'm especially focused on management within the IT sector and services.
+I'm also currently working on my Bachelor of IT and Information Systems.

+Programmering languages I've been learning so far:
+HTML, CSS, Javascript, PHP, cURL, Java, C#.

+I want to learn more about DevOps, GitHub, APIs, frameworks for PHP and JS, and generally translate my academic knowledge to "the real life".

 <!--
 **agyCoding/agyCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.